rstolpe/Stolpe-Webpage/Documentation/NightlyReleaseNotes.md

 ## Install.ps1
 - Checks if the right PowerShell version are installed, if it's not it will download it and prompt to install it
 - Added error handling
+- Verify so the Franky admin user is existing in the domain
 - You can now choose to update or install with the script.
 - No need to enter DNSroot manually anymore, collects it automatically
 - Showing the SID for Franky.Access group